Show On Map

 From spectacular underground caves to the wild coast, Waitomo and its surrounding landscape offer an experience that is unlike any other.

-Set in rich farming countryside at the heart of the Waikato region, Cambridge with ‘Old English’ charm is packed with top galleries, cafes and stores.
+Set in rich farming countryside at the heart of the Waikato region, Cambridge with ‘Old English’ charm is packed with top gourmet eateries, art galleries and antique stores.

 Known as the ‘town of roses’ and surrounded by lush farmland, Te Awamutu (which in English means “The Rivers End”), is a significant contributor to the regions prosperous dairy industry.
 While away some time visiting Te Awamutu’s stunning rose gardens or the nearby attractively quaint village of Pirongia, with cafes, crafts and clydesdales.